MrZeeba/boss-master/README.md

 ## Unique Selling Point(s)

-AI Image Analysis.
-Taking pictures of the target with your arrows in it will analyse the results via AI and input them in as a score.
+- **AI image analysis**: Taking pictures of the target with your arrows in it will analyse the results via AI and input them in as a score.
 No other app out there seems to do this

-Join a club.
-A club allows sharing of results between one another.
+- **Join a club**: A club allows sharing of results between one another.
 When you complete a competition it can send a scorecard to the organiser.

 ## MVP

-- Create a new session.
+- Create a new session
 - Manually enter scores
 - Tap to score.
 Must be an interactive boss.
 Consider line breakears
 - Take picture of score (AI is not part of MVP)